As a Commonwealth country, Kenya’s legal system descends from English common law.

 The length of protection of a trade secret varies depending on the choice of the owner of a trade secret, as may be defined in a non-disclosure agreement.
 In the absence of an agreement, consideration is placed on what would ordinarily constitute a reasonable period, depending on the factors unique to a particular case.

 In relation to computer software and technology, the Computer Misuse and Cybercrimes Act of Kenya protects trade secrets that are embedded in computer systems.
-The Act makes the misappropriation of trade secrets a criminal offence which, if proven, attracts a penalty in the form of a fine or imprisonment.
+The Act makes the misappropriation of trade secrets a criminal offence that, if proven, attracts a penalty in the form of a fine or imprisonment.
 The Computer Misuse and Cybercrimes Act also prohibits electronic industrial espionage and subjects any violation of the provision to a penalty in the form of a fine or punishment by way of imprisonment.
 It is also a criminal offence in Kenya to engage in industrial espionage by way of burglary and theft.

 Accordingly, the DPA regulates the processing of information, although such processing is limited to the personal data of natural persons.
 Juristic persons may not rely on the DPA to enforce their right to privacy.